 About me

-I am a Ph.D. candidate in the Department of Statistics at the University of Washington.
-I am fortunate to be advised by Zaid Harchaoui and Soumik Pal.
+I am a quantitative researcher at Citadel Securities in Chicago.
+I received a Ph.D. from the Department of Statistics at the University of Washington, where I was fortunate to be advised by Zaid Harchaoui and Soumik Pal.
 Prior to that, I received my B.S. in mathematics and applied mathematics at Tsinghua University.

 I am broadly interested in safe and interpretable statistical machine learning with applications to natural language processing.
 I am also excited about optimal transport and its applications to statistical inference and machine learning.